PARADISESCRIPTS/paradise_vehmenu/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Credits

-- Developed by Paradise
-- UI/UX Design by Paradise Team
-- Special thanks to the FiveM community